Short Bio

 9. J. Pei, ..., Y. Wu, et al. "Towards artificial general intelligence with hybrid Tianjic chip architecture."
 Nature, 2019, 572(7767): 106–111.
 (Cover paper)

-10. L. He, Y. Xu, W. He, Y. Lin, Y. Tian, Y. Wu, et al. “Network model with internal complexity bridges artificial intelligence and neuroscience.”
-Nature Computational Science, 2024, 4: 8 (Cover runner-up).
+10. L. He, Y. Xu, W. He, Y. Lin, Y. Tian, Y. Wu, et al. "Network model with internal complexity bridges artificial intelligence and neuroscience."
+Nature Computational Science, 2024, 4: 8.
+(Cover runner-up)

 Service Activities

-• Guest Editor for Nature Computational Science
+• Guest Editor for Neuromorphic Computing and Engineering

 • Guest Editor for IEEE Transactions on Cognitive and Developmental Systems

-• Associate Editor for CIS-RAM 2024
+• Associate Editor for PRSC 2024, CIS-RAM 2024

-• Technical Chair for PRSC 2024
+• Chair member for IC-MIND 2025

-• Program Committee Member for AAAI 2025
+• Program Committee Member for AAAI 2024, 2025

 • Technical Program Committee Member for IEEE GlobCon series